deepto98/studio-ghibli-detox/Readme.md

 ## Tech Stack

 - **Frontend**: React with TypeScript, leveraging the power of React Hooks and functional components
-- **Styling**: Tailwind CSS with custom animations and a responsive design system, enhanced with shadcn/ui components
+- **Styling**: Tailwind CSS with custom animations and a responsive design system, enhanced with RadixUI components
 - **State Management**: React Query for server state management with optimistic updates
 - **Backend**: Express.js server handling API requests and image processing
 - **Database**: PostgreSQL with Drizzle ORM for type-safe database operations